krezefal/cox-stegosystem/README.md

 3. Data units array is formed, the watermark message will be embedded in it: there is 1 data unit per 1 message bit.
 4. The maximum modulo AC coefficient is selected in each block.
-5. Depending on the current watermark message bit the following occurs:
+5. Depending on the current watermark message bit, according to the **first formula** given at the beginning, the following occurs:
    - subtracting `α` from the previously found AC coefficient (in case of `1`);
    - adding `α` to the AC coefficient is encoded (in case of `0`).
-6. After all the message bits are embedded in the frequency domain of the image, the inverse DCT is performed for each block.
+7. After all the message bits are embedded in the frequency domain of the image, the inverse DCT is performed for each block.

 ### Watermark extracting algorithm: